DiTo97/gbcf-recommender-system/README.md

 This project aims at implementing a different flavor of the well-known Item-based Collaborative Filtering (IBCF) typilically implied to develop recommender systems, which focuses solely on genre correlations among items, from which the name Genre-based Collaborative Filtering (GBCF).
 It is inspired by the method proposed by S. Choi, S. Ko, et al., A Movie Recommendation Algorithm Based on Genre Correlations, 2012, tailored to deisign a movies recommendation system on the [MovieLens dataset](https://grouplens.org/datasets/movielens/), avoiding any kind of influence from fluid sources, like user ratings.
 Indeed since genres are assumed to be assigned to movies by domain experts, we want to assert if they can provide good accuracy in terms of predictive power of the similarity model.

+The advantages the GBCF apporach brings are two-fold.
+On the one hand it allows for a much faster training, as it does not have to learn from the millions of movies ratings, but rather from their latent aggregation in a _n_-by-_n_ genre correlations matrix **G**, where _n_ is the number of genres, which at worst is expected to be 3 to 4 orders of magnitude smaller than the number of movies ratings; on the other hand it effectively solves the _cold start_ problem, that is, how to make quality predictions for users that, for instance, may have just subscribed to a streaming service.
+Indeed as many services ask the users about the may or may not like beforehand, such an approach can intrinsecally estimate their favourite genres right-away and produce somewhat reliable predictions from the get-go.

 This project belongs to a larger project in conjunction with S. Bagnato, G. Losapio and M. Ghirardelli, whose goal was to compare different recommendation algorithms for movies recommendation systems on Spark, in terms of quality metrics and runtime.
 More specifically:
 - Training time (min);
 - RMSE of the movies rating in [0, 5];